A couple of years ago I read about how to make a website on Google by using the Google Blogger free blog platform.

-Their goal was not to save the $5 to $10 a month website hosting cost, but rather to see if they could get better and easier rankings with Google was using their Blogspot platform.
+Their goal was not to save the $5 to $10 a month website hosting cost, but rather to see if they could get better and easier rankings with Google using their Blogspot platform.

-I know from personal experience over the years that most bloggers are afraid if they use Blogger their blog could be canceled.
+I know from personal experience over the years that most bloggers are afraid if they use Blogger their blog could be cancelled.
 From what I understand that risk is there if you use blackhat marketing methods, or try to get a lot of backlinks that didn’t come naturally.

 So was it worth it to them?